YDK-Solutions/ydk/sdk/python/core/docsgen/api/providers/netconf_provider.rst

     .. py:method:: get_session()

-        Returns the instance of the :py:class:`NetconfSession<ydk.path.NetconfSession>` used to connect to the netconf server
+        Returns the instance of the :py:class:`NetconfSession<ydk.path.NetconfSession>` used to connect to the Netconf server

         :return: A :py:class:`NetconfSession<ydk.path.NetconfSession>` instance.

     .. py:method:: get_capabilities()

-        Returns a list of capabilities of the client
+        Returns a list of capabilities of the Netconf server

         :returns: A list of ``str`` representing the client's/server's capabilities